Caring Companion Training

 Who Should Attend

 This training is intended for bereaved parents or grandparents who wish to provide support in their community or for building a peer support program within a bereavement program/Share chapter.
-Professionals seeking to further their bereavement program can attend, and will receive 4.5 hours of nursing contact hours.

 To be a parent Companion, we respectfully ask that you wait at least 18 months after your personal loss before attending this training, to ensure you have honored your own story before entering into another person's.